celoyd/potato/ancillary-data/cids/README.md

 to 'new-allow-list.csv' (header false);
 ```

-This new file will work with `potato make-chips`.
+This new file will work with `chip.py`.
 The 0.225 cutoff is not special; it’s as specific to my tastes and purposes as the score formula is.
+The scores are of course very skewed; the values at quantiles 0.5, 0.75, 0.9, and 0.95 are 0, 0.178, 0.49, and 0.7.

 ## Reflections and regrets

 Given a time machine, here’s what I would tell myself before doing this:

 - CIDs are coarser than the idea being applied; they aren’t the right unit of analysis.
 There are several really beautiful collects disqualified by a few big clouds in one corner (this is basically what seeing=3 means).
 Is the LULC dimension about the average or the best LULC in the collect?
-The best way forward is probably something like a very simple polygon-drawing tool to make an _allow polygon_ attached to each CID.
+A way forward might be something like a very simple polygon-drawing tool to make an _allow polygon_ attached to each CID.
 Then every ARD tile that falls entirely within the polygon is allowed.
 Or maybe it’s a deny polygon.
 Maybe the output is a list of tiles, or maybe the chipper should receive the polygon and do in-tile masking.
 Any of these would certainly add complexity, but I think they could probably increase the useful information by something like 1/3 on the same data.

 - I imagine my ratings drifted over time; for example, I think I got less strict about what could go in water=4 as I went along.
 I never felt like I knew whether I wanted to call a LULC 4, partly because some CIDs have some really dense urban fabric and then also cattle fields at the other end – see previous point.
 I don’t regret cutting corners on proper methodology for human ratings in this case simply because rating a thousand large images was hard enough and I’d rather do it badly than not do it.